David Darst: Lecturing and professional associations

-Darst has lectured at Wharton, Columbia University, INSEAD, New York University, Washington State University, and Rice University business schools, and for nine years, Darst served as a visiting faculty member at Yale College, Yale School of Management, and Harvard Business School.
+Darst has lectured at Wharton, Columbia University, INSEAD, New York University, Washington State University, the University of Zurich, and Rice University, and for nine years, Darst served as a visiting faculty member at Yale College, Yale School of Management, and Harvard Business School.
 He serves on the Investment Committee of the Phi Beta Kappa Foundation, and is a CFA Charterholder and a member of the New York Society of Security Analysts and the CFA Institute.
 On November 3, 2011 at the Metropolitan Club in New York, Darst was inducted by Quinnipiac University into their Business Leaders Hall of Fame.

 Media appearances and publications

 Darst has appeared frequently on CNBC, Bloomberg Television, PBS, and Fox Business, and has been profiled and/or quoted by The New York Times, The Wall Street Journal, Financial Times, Barron's, Worth magazine, and the Yale Economic Review.

 Darst has also been an occasional contributor of articles to Forbes.com.